v.1.2 (16th February 2022)

 IV.
 Third parties that collect personal data on our websites

-We have integrated Google Analytics on our websites.
-Google Analytics is a web analytics service which provides us with usage data (see section III, 3).
-Via the use of the application “_gat. _anonymizeIp” we have configured Google Analytics in the way that it provides the IP address of visitors in an abridged and therefore anonymized form (when accessing the websites from an EEC country).
+We have integrated Matomo Analytics on our websites.
+Matomo Analytics is a web analytics service which provides us with usage data (see section III, 3).
+Matomo is a Google Analytics alternative that protects your data and privacy.
+By using Matomo instead of Google Analytics, we have 100% data ownership and the power to protect user’s privacy.
+Matomo runs locally on our servers (in this case in Germany) and the data is not shared with Matomo or to any third party without our direct intervention.
+We have configured Matomo Analytics in the way that it provides the IP address of visitors in an abridged and therefore anonymized form, in our case the recommended two last bytes.

-Further information as well as the data protection provisions of Google:
+Further information as well as the data protection provisions of Matomo:

 V. How we use your personal data